python/cpython/Doc/library/argparse.rst

 add_help
 ^^^^^^^^

-By default, ArgumentParser objects add a ``-h/--help`` option which simply displays the parser's help message.
+By default, ArgumentParser objects add an option which simply displays the parser's help message.
 For example, consider a file named ``myprogram.py`` containing the following code::

    import argparse